Rana718/BuildBoard/README.md

 For support and questions:
 - Create an issue in the GitHub repository
-- Check the documentation in individual README files
+- Check the documentation for setup instructions
 - Review the API documentation for endpoint details

 ---

-Built with ❤️ using Next.js, Express.js, and PostgreSQL
+Built with ❤️ using Next.js, Express.js, PostgreSQL, and modern web technologies.